SchmockLord/Base-EFI-for-Intel-13th-Gen-Raptor-Lake/README.md

 In this Base-EFI is a Kext-based USB-Mapping.

 Personally I don't use the Kext-based USB-configuration anymore.
-Instead, I use the USB-Port configuration via SSDT (SSDT-USB-Ports-Z590i-VisionD.aml).
+Instead, I use the USB-Port configuration via SSDT (e.g. SSDT-USB-Ports-Z590i-VisionD.aml).

-In this repos folder "optional" you will find a sample SSDT for my Gigabyte Z590i Vision D that you can use for referrence.
-The SSDT-USB-Ports-Z590i-VisionD.aml has the same USB-port mapping as the Kext-based USBPorts_Z590i_VisionD.kext.
+In this repos folder "USB-Mapping via SSDT" you will find a sample SSDT for my Gigabyte Z590i Vision D that you can use for reference.
+The SSDT-USB-Ports-Z590i-VisionD.aml has the same USB-port mapping as the Kext-based USBPorts_Z590i-VisionD.kext.

+Use them as a reference.

 The benefit of the SSDT-based configuration is, that we don't need specific kexts for each SMBIOS (iMac20,2; iMacPro1,1 etc.) and it is the cleanest way of doing the USB-Port Mapping.